telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

     );
 ```

-#### Filter the items
+#### Filter the Items

-If the `filterable` attribute is set the component will render filter input field that allows the user to filter the DropDownList options.
-When the user changes the filter input value the component will execute its `onFilter` callback.
-It is responsibility of the developer to perform the data filtration and update DropDownList's data through the component's props.
+If the [`filterable`]({% slug api_ddl_kendouiforreact %}#filterable-booleandefault-false) attribute is set, the component renders a filter input field that allowing the user to filter the DropDownList options.
+When the user changes the filter input value, the component executes its [`onFilter`]({% slug api_ddl_kendouiforreact %}#onfilter-function) callback.
+It is your responsibility to perform the data filtration and to update the data of the DropDownList through its props.

-> If filtration is enabled the default search between items functionality will be automatically disabled.
+> The default functionality to search between items is automatically disabled if filtration is enabled.

 ```html-preview
     <div id="app"></div>